roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/OSS volumes/Mount a statically provisioned OSS volume.md

 -   `mountPath`: the path where the OSS bucket is mounted in the container.
 -   `claimName`: the name of the PVC, which is used to associate the application with the PVC.

-## Verify that the OSS bucket can be used to persist data.
+## Verify that data can be persisted in the OSS bucket

-1. View the pod where the oss-static application is deployed and the files in the OSS bucket.
+1. View the pod that runs the oss-static application and the files in the OSS bucket.

-    1. Run the following command to quey the pod where the oss-static application is deployed:
+    1. Run the following command to query the pod that runs the oss-static application:

         ```
         kubectl get pod